dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 # NSX-T & K8S Overall Architecture
 [Back to Table of Contents](#Table-Of-Contents)

 Below diagram shows how the overall architecture looks like.
-NSX Node Agent Pod, NSX Container Plugin (NCP) Pod, the K8S deployment files for both Pods, OVS package and NSX CNI Plugin package will all be extracted and installed in the Part 3 of this series.
+The components shown in this diagram like NSX Node Agent Pod, NSX Container Plugin (NCP) Pod , (the K8S deployment files (.yml) for both these Pods), OVS package and NSX CNI Plugin package are all downloadable in a single .zip file from my.VMware portal.

 ![](2019-06-03-00-01-20.png)